Board of Trustees

 Dr. Colby received her BA from the Johns Hopkins University, her PhD in Neurobiology from Brown University, and her MD from the University of Maryland School of Medicine, where she graduated summa cum laude.
 She completed her ophthalmology residency, chief residency and cornea fellowship at the Massachusetts Eye and Ear Infirmary.
 Dr. Colby was a Heed Fellow in 1997-1998.
 Dr. Colby is a passionate educator who trained hundreds of students, residents and fellows during the two decades she spent at Harvard Medical School prior to becoming Chairman of Ophthalmology at the University of Chicago, where she spent 5 years as the Louis Block Professor and a Master Clinician in the Bucksbaum Institute for Clinical Excellence.
 In September 2020, Dr. Colby moved to NYU as the Elisabeth J Cohen Professor and Department Chairman.

-Dr. Colby is the president of the Cornea Society and serves on numerous Boards of Directors.
+Dr. Colby is a past president of the Cornea Society and serves on numerous Boards of Directors.
 She completed a term as an AAO Councilor, where she represents the state of Illinois.
-She is recipient of multiple awards, including the Senior Achievement award and three Secretariat awards from the AAO, mentorship awards from the AMA and Women in Ophthalmology, and the Innovation and Research Award from the Lions Eye Institute for Transplant & Research.
+She is recipient of multiple awards, including the Senior Achievement award and numerous Secretariat awards from the AAO, mentorship awards from the AMA and Women in Ophthalmology, and the Innovation and Research Award from the Lions Eye Institute for Transplant & Research.
 Dr. Colby is currently the US Chair for a multi-national, multi-center study examining the role of Rho kinase inhibition in corneal endothelial rejuvenation.
-She is a program chair for the upcoming World Cornea Congress.
-Dr. Colby has published over 100 peer-reviewed articles, multiple book chapters and seven books, including the only textbook on pediatric cornea.
+Dr. Colby has published over 110 peer-reviewed articles, multiple book chapters and seven books, including the only textbook on pediatric cornea.
 Dr. Colby lectures around the world on corneal, clinical research, and professional development topics.

 Stacy Pineles